 An old-school ice tray like this might be your best bet if you want more freezer space.

-Of those with water dispensers only, four are single width (freezer-on-bottom style), and they don’t score as well the larger fridges.
-Just one of the four ice-only fridges is single width.
+Of those with water dispensers only, four are single-width (freezer-on-bottom style), and they don’t score as well as the larger fridges.
+Just two of the four ice-only fridges are single-width.

 On the upside, single-width fridges cost less to run than French-door or side-by-side fridges.
 The 10-year running costs for French-door fridges in our current test range from $1248 to $2276.